stable-packages/store/packages/stable-store/README.md

 It achieves this by:

-- stable version: this library will always stay at `1.x` and will never have a breaking change.
+- Stable version: this library will always stay at `1.x` and will never have a breaking change.
 - ESM only: this library is only available as ESM.
-- host loading: only the host application should load this library.
+- Lost loading: only the host application should load this library.
 All other libraries reference this library as `peerDependency`.

 ## Install